Our blog, Bloggers Passion, made $106,000 in 2018, so we know how much hard it is to take a blog from 0 to making several thousand dollars a year.

 Working on multiple things at once doesn’t make you productive.
-In fact, you take longer time if you are trying to finish multiple tasks at once.
+In fact, you take a longer time if you are trying to finish multiple tasks at once.
 It also reduces the quality of your tasks by multitasking.

 The biggest productivity hack is “monotasking”.
 It means, find just ONE thing to focus on.
 Work on it until you finish it.
 Then, move on to the next one thing.
 That’s how you get more things done in a day.

 8. Your First Waking Hour Matters A Lot